mkdocs/mkdocs/docs/about/contributing.md

 ## Code of Conduct

-Everyone interacting in the MkDocs project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [PyPA Code of Conduct].
+Everyone interacting in the elstir project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [PyPA Code of Conduct].

 ## Reporting an Issue

 Please include as much detail as you can.
-Let us know your platform and MkDocs version.
+Let us know your platform and elstir version.
 If the problem is visual (for example a theme or design issue) please add a screenshot and if you get an error please include the full error and traceback.